Study in Norway from Nepal

 • Valid Norway student visa (Study Permit)

-• Letter of Admission from a recognized Norwegian university
+• Letter of Admission from a recognised Norwegian university

 • Proof of sufficient funds and accommodation